aradenbaugh/radia/README.md

 RADIA:  RNA and DNA Integrated Analysis for Somatic Mutation Detection

 RADIA identifies RNA and DNA variants in BAM files.
-The program is designed to take in 4 BAM files:  DNA Normal, RNA Normal, DNA Tumor, and RNA Tumor.
-For the normal DNA, the program outputs any differences compared to the reference which could be potential Germline mutations.
-For the normal RNA, the program outputs any differences compared to the reference and the normal DNA which could be potential normal RNA-Editing events.
-For the tumor DNA, the program outputs any difference compared to the reference, normal DNA and normal RNA which could be potential Somatic mutations.
-For the tumor RNA, the program outputs any difference compared to the reference, normal DNA, normal RNA and tumor DNA which could be potential RNA-editing events.

-RADIA is typically run on 3 BAM triplets consisting of the Normal DNA, Tumor DNA and Tumor RNA.
+RADIA is typically run on 3 BAM files consisting of the Normal DNA, Tumor DNA and Tumor RNA.
 If no RNA is available from the tumor, then it is run on the normal/tumor pairs.
+For the normal DNA, RADIA outputs any differences compared to the reference which could be potential Germline mutations.
+For the tumor DNA, RADIA outputs any differenceis compared to the reference and the normal DNA which could be potential Somatic mutations.
+RADIA combines the tumor DNA and tumor RNA to augment the somatic mutation calls.
+It also uses the tumor RNA to identify potential RNA editing events.

 =====================